MicrosoftDocs/playfab-docs/playfab-docs/features/data/entities/index.md

 Set the `ID` field to `LoginResult.EntityToken.Id` in the Client API, or `GetEntityTokenResponse.Entity.Id` in the Authentication API.

-#### Character
+#### character

-Character is a sub-entity of `title_player_account` and is a direct mirror of [Characters in the Classic APIs](xref:titleid.playfabapi.com.client.characters.getalluserscharacters).
+The `character' is a sub-entity of `title_player_account` and is a direct mirror of [Characters in the Classic APIs](xref:titleid.playfabapi.com.client.characters.getalluserscharacters).

 Set the `ID` field to any `characterId` from `result.Characters[i].CharacterId`.

-#### Group
+#### group

-Group is an Entity that contains other Entities.
+The `group` is an Entity that contains other Entities.
 It is currently limited to Players and Characters.

 Set the `ID` field to the `result.Group.Id` if you are creating a group, or the `result.Groups[i].Group.Id` when [listing your memberships](xref:titleid.playfabapi.com.groups.groups.listmembership).

+#### game_server

+The `game_server` entity is a unique entity used by game servers primarily for use in the Matchmaking and Lobby features.
+Future scenarios may be added to support other PlayFab features.

+This entity gives game servers their own identity which is useful to uniquely identify them for subscribing to real-time updates for Matchmaking and Lobby, as well as supporting specific features like Lobby owner migration.

+To authenticate as a `game_server` entity, call the API [AuthenticateGameServerWithCustomId](xref:titleid.playfabapi.com.authentication.authentication.authenticategameserverwithcustomid) as a title entity and retrieve the `game_server` entity key and token pair.
+Use this entity key when using the PlayFab Multiplayer SDK with [PFMultiplayerSetEntityToken](../../multiplayer/lobby/playfabmultiplayerreference-cpp/pfmultiplayer/functions/pfmultiplayersetentitytoken.md).